-Opinion: Whole-Genome Sequencing Is a Double-Edged Sword for the Food Industry
+Whole Genome Sequencing: A Double-Edged Sword for Food Industry

 Whole-genome sequencing (WGS) has proven to be very effective at identifying where resident Listeria strains may be found in a food facility.
 To date, however, it has also been proven to be equally effective at ensuring that only a few food companies want to use the technology.